-The symptoms of ovarian cancer are often nonspecific, including bloating, pelvic or abdominal pain, urinary symptoms, vaginal discharge, increased vaginal bleeding, or gastrointestinal problems.^{1, 2} These symptoms are often not seen as symptoms of serious illness by women or providers.2 As many as 95 percent of all women in primary care report one of the symptoms of ovarian cancer in the previous year, with 72 percent of women having recurring symptoms, most commonly back pain, fatigue, indigestion, urinary tract problems, constipation, and abdominal pain.55 While women found to have ovarian cancer appear to have symptoms more frequently and with a higher severity, the frequency of reported symptoms in unaffected women poses a challenge for clinical detection.55 Efforts to generate clinical decision tools based on the presence of combinations of symptoms, such as the Ovarian Cancer Screening Index,56 have been found to have a higher sensitivity than individual symptoms; however, estimates for the accuracy of these tools indicate that they are not sufficiently specific for implementation in clinical practice.57 Because of the lack of specific symptoms, research has investigated the use of other strategies for early detection, including the use of biomarkers and imaging technologies.
+The high mortality and low 5-year survival among all women diagnosed with ovarian cancer is largely due to challenges detecting the disease at an early stage.
+Only 15 percent of cases are diagnosed at the local stage, when 5-year survival is favorable at 92 percent.
+Over 60 percent of cases are diagnosed after the cancer has distant metastases.
+With distant spread, the 5 year survival drops to 29 percent.8 Thus, screening for early-stage disease has been a focus of research.
+Screening women for symptoms of ovarian cancer poses challenges; symptoms are often nonspecific, including bloating, pelvic or abdominal pain, urinary symptoms, vaginal discharge, increased vaginal bleeding, or gastrointestinal problems.^{1,2} These symptoms are often not seen as symptoms of serious illness by women or providers.2 As many as 95 percent of all women in primary care report one of the symptoms of ovarian cancer in the previous year, with 72 percent of women having recurring symptoms, most commonly back pain, fatigue, indigestion, urinary tract problems, constipation, and abdominal pain.59 While women found to have ovarian cancer appear to have symptoms more frequently and with a higher severity, the frequency of reported symptoms in unaffected women poses a challenge for clinical detection.59 Efforts to generate clinical decision tools based on the presence of combinations of symptoms, such as the Ovarian Cancer Screening Index,60 have been found to have a higher sensitivity than individual symptoms; however, estimates for the accuracy of these tools indicate that they are not sufficiently specific for implementation in clinical practice.61 Because of the lack of specific symptoms, research has investigated the use of other strategies for early detection, including the use of biomarkers and imaging technologies.